dbaarda/LightLdapd/DESIGN.rst

 Consistant style is good.
 There are many C coding styles.
 We want to pick a popular one and stick with it.
 The orignal entente code was formated pretty closely to the linux kernel style, but with unusually long lines.
-We choose the linux style with a max line length of 120.
-The GNU indent tool can reformat code to comply with this.
+We prefer a modified linux style without tabs and a max code line length of 120.
+The tidyc indent tool that extends the GNU indent tool can reformat code to comply with this.

 Always use typedef names instead of struct names when possible to minimize code noise.
 Both libev and asn1c have many typedef's using consistant naming conventions of ev_* or *_t respectively.
 We can use sed to automatically enforce this when the struct and typedef names are the same.

-Indent needs a "-T typename" for every single userdefined type, otherwise it inserts a space between * and the indentifier on pointer variable and argument definitions.
-We can automatically correct this with sed.

 We add a "tidy" make target to automatically reformat all the *.c files.
 See the Makefile to see what this includes.
 Always run "make